 About Compliance and Enforcement

-The Board is responsible for implementing and enforcing provisions of the Atlantic Accord Implementation Acts and the regulations made under it.
-Implementation and enforcement is accomplished through Officers who perform various duties of auditing, compliance monitoring, inspection and investigation to confirm compliance with the Act and the regulations.
+The Regulator is responsible for implementing and enforcing provisions of the Atlantic Accord Implementation Acts and the regulations made under it.
+Implementation and enforcement is accomplished through Officers who perform various duties of compliance verification and compliance monitoring to confirm compliance with the Act and the regulations.

 Chief Safety Officer and Chief Conservation Officer